Walsall Central Library: Expansion

 In 1965 an extension was added to the Walsall Central library building.
 This gave space for a gallery containing the Garman Ryan collection, and was called the E.M.Flint Gallery after the chairman of the Library and Art Gallery Committee.
 A new children's and music library was also added to the building.
 In 1999 the Garman Ryan collection moved to Walsall's New Art Gallery.
 This enabled the Reference Library to relocate from the ground floor to the second floor.
 A separate area was created within the reference library to become a dedicated learning centre.
 In 2001 work was carried out to install a new passenger lift and library entrance linking the two parts of the building together.
 This allowed for the lending library to expand through to the vacated reference library area.
 The children's library was also refurbished as part of the improvement programme, and the main library entrance was altered to include a glass atrium for improved accessibility.

 Little Eva

-The statue entitled "Little Eva" was created by the sculptor Loti Scolpi in 1870 and is currently situated in the lending library.
+The statue entitled "Little Eva" or also known as "Eva St. Clair" was created by the sculptor Lot Torelli in 1870 and displayed at the Centennial Exposition in Philadelphia 1876.
+It is currently situated in the lending library.
 Once situated at the foot of the stairs in the old entrance to the building, it had a temporary move to the New Art Gallery whilst the refurbishment of the Central Library was taking place.
 Speculation surrounded her identity as being that of Alice in Wonderland, but after investigation the sculpture was confirmed as Little Eva, a character from the book Uncle Tom's Cabin.
 She was originally purchased from the collection of Sir George Trevelyan of Welcome Manor, Stratford.
 In 1932 Mrs Eileen Roper of Lichfield Road, Walsall donated the statue to Walsall Central Library in memory of her husband, W.H.
 Roper who was a former tradesman.